 - Phase 3 will see the Commissioner undertake audits and commence a prosecution for non-compliance.

-Nevertheless, given the severe penalties under the PDPA, and potential reputational damage for non-compliance, it is unlikely companies will not comply.
+Nevertheless, given the severe penalties under the PDPA, and potential reputational damage for non-compliance or violation of data privacy, it is unlikely companies will not comply.
 If not already in place, businesses should immediately review their processes, contracts and standard forms, and implement sound internal policies on personal data processing to ensure compliance with the PDPA.

 About the author: